avigan/pyZELDA/README.rst

 Introduction
 ------------

-This repository provides analysis code for Zernike wavefront sensor in high-contrast imaging applications.
+This repository provides analysis code for Zernike wavefront sensors in high-contrast imaging applications.
+ZELDA stands for *Zernike sensor for Extremely Low-level Differential Aberration* `(N'Diaye et al. 2013) <https://ui.adsabs.harvard.edu/#abs/2013A&A...555A..94N/abstract>`_.
+It is also the name of the Zernike wavefront sensor implemented in the VLT/SPHERE (`Beuzit et al. 2019 <https://ui.adsabs.harvard.edu/abs/2019arXiv190204080B/abstract>`_) instrument.

 Authors
 -------